chosenoffset/in-other-words-web/README.md

 # Learn More

-You can learn more about all of the offerings from TanStack in the [TanStack documentation](https://tanstack.com).
+You can learn more about all the offerings from TanStack in the [TanStack documentation](https://tanstack.com).